Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Previous work

 \section{Previous work}

 The study of \emph{guarding} or illumination problems of polygons on the plane is a classic area of research in computational geometry.
-In 1973 V. Klee posed the problem of determining the minimum number of guards needed to guard any art gallery whose boundary is represented by a polygon (Hosenberg 1976~\cite{honsberger1976mathematical}).
+In 1973 V. Klee posed the problem of determining the minimum number of guards needed to guard any art gallery whose boundary is represented by a polygon (Honsberger, 1976~\cite{honsberger1976mathematical}).
 Klee's problem was solved by Chv\'atal~\cite{chvatal1975combinatorial}, who proved that $\lfloor \frac{n}{3} \rfloor$ guards are always sufficient and sometimes necessary.
 A short and elegant proof was later given by Fisk~\cite{fisk1978short} using triangulations of polygons.

-For orthogonal polygons, Kahn, Klawa and Kleitman's~\cite{kahn1983traditional} proved that $\lfloor \frac{n}{4} \rfloor$ points are always sufficient to guard any orthogonal polygon with $n$ vertices.
+For orthogonal polygons, Kahn, Klawa and Kleitman~\cite{kahn1983traditional} proved that $\lfloor \frac{n}{4} \rfloor$ points are always sufficient to guard any orthogonal polygon with $n$ vertices.
 This bound is also tight.
-Since then a plethora of papers studying several variations to Klee's original question have appeared; see~\cite{o1987art,shermer1992recent,urrutia2000art}.
+Since then, a plethora of papers studying several variations to Klee's original question have appeared; see~\cite{o1987art,shermer1992recent,urrutia2000art}.

-Orthogonal polygons have been widely studied, among other reasons,since they model in a more realistic way traditional buildings, which are better modeled by orthogonal polygons.
+Orthogonal polygons have been widely studied, among other reasons, since they model traditional buildings in a more realistic way.
 To our knowledge there are at least six different proofs of the Orthogonal Art Gallery Theorem, e.g. see~\cite{gyori1986short,o1983alternate,toussaint2014computational,urrutia1997sixth}.
-Hofman and Kriegel~\cite{hoffmann1996graph} proved that any orthogonal polygon with holes can always be guarded with $\lfloor \frac{n}{3} \rfloor$ vertex guards.
-Bjorling-Sachs proved that $\lfloor \frac{3n+4}{6}\rfloor$ edge guards are always sufficient and sometimes necessary to guard an orthogonal polygon~\cite{bjorling1998edge}.
-Katz and Roisman~\cite{katz2008guarding} studied the problem of guarding the vertices of an orthogonal polygon is $N\!P$-hard.
+Hoffman and Kriegel~\cite{hoffmann1996graph} proved that any orthogonal polygon with holes can always be guarded with $\lfloor \frac{n}{3} \rfloor$ \emph{vertex guards}, i.e. guards placed at vertices of the polygon.
+Bjorling-Sachs proved that $\lfloor \frac{3n+4}{16}\rfloor$ edge guards are always sufficient and sometimes necessary to guard an orthogonal polygon~\cite{bjorling1998edge}.
+Katz and Roisman~\cite{katz2008guarding} proved that the problem of finding the minimum number of guards needed to guard the vertices of an orthogonal polygon is $NP$-hard.
+Tom\'as~\cite{tomas2013guarding} proved that this problem is $NP$-hard even for a restricted family of polygons called \emph{thin} orthogonal polygons, orthogonal polygons such that their dual graph is a tree (the graph that joins adjacent regions of the partition obtained by extending the edges to the interior of the polygon until they hit its boundary).